LAHumphreys/ELf64-Linker/Libraries/libIOInterface/README.md

     reader.Read(binaryWriter,100);
    </code></pre>

--  Move the position of this BinaryReader, or return a new object
+-  Move the position of this BinaryReader

    <pre><code>
     for ( int i=0; header->Sections(); ++i) {